 Parish's feast day, your feast day—a day of traditional witness and the

-Selections from Blessed Pope John Paul II's Eucharistic Writings (for discussion on June 10) given below:
+Selections from Blessed Pope John Paul II's Eucharistic Writings are given below:

 Blessed are those called to the Supper of the Lamb (Call to Holy Communion: Roman Missal III)